 Think about what an average kid accomplishes by the time they reach their fifth birthday.
 They develop gross motor skills and go from rolling over, crawling, and walking to moving through the world.
 (One of our boys inserted a “butt scooting” phase in there as well.)
 Kids hone fine motor skills as they learn how to manipulate objects.
 They go from the bottle or breast and learn how to feed themselves.
 They learn how to communicate through language, both spoken and written.
 Kids learn how to draw and express themselves.

 This is an incredible amount of learning, packed into a short amount of time.
 In the first few years of life, kids soak up data and information like thirsty sponges.

 Not only are they learning basic life skills, this is also the start of their “formal” schooling.
 Whether kids start in daycare, preschool, or kindergarten, what they learn can be as important at this stage as how they learn.

 What we absorb during this beginning phase of both life and school forms the foundation of who we are and sets the stage for who we become.

 Start Early for Future Success

-A study at University of Denver found preschool mathematics skills be used as an indicator of how a child performs into high school.
-Makes sense, good at math as a kid, there’s a good change being good at math as a teen.
+A study at University of Denver found preschool mathematics skills to be used as an indicator of how a child performs in high school.
+Makes sense, good at math as a kid, there’s a good chance of being good at math as a teen.